bEEkEEper254/Dsc_phase2_group6_project/README.md

 ![image](https://github.com/user-attachments/assets/ac74f426-e5f2-40f9-a90b-503fb6df4632)

 ### Correlation Analysis
-- **Relationship Between Rating and Revenue**: A Pearson correlation analysis is conducted to examine the relationship between average movie ratings and worldwide gross revenue.
+- **Relationship Between Rating and Revenue**:
+- A Pearson correlation analysis is conducted to examine the relationship between average movie ratings and worldwide gross revenue.
+## Analysis Summary
+Our analysis process included:

+**1.Data Cleaning and Preprocessing:** Cleaning and merging datasets to ensure consistency across data sources.

+**2.Exploratory Data Analysis (EDA):** Examining various film attributes, such as genres, ratings, and box office performance.

+**3.Visualization and Insights:** Creating visualizations to highlight key findings and trends in successful films, which we translated into actionable recommendations.

-## Key Findings
+### Key Findings

+Our analysis revealed several characteristics of films that tend to perform well at the box office:

+**1.Top Earning Genres:** Drama is the highest-grossing genre, followed by Comedy and genre combinations like Comedy|Drama.
+These genres have proven to be both popular and lucrative in the film industry.

-- A positive correlation was found between movie ratings and box office performance, indicating that higher-rated movies tend to perform better.
+**2.Ratings and Revenue:** There is a positive correlation between a film’s average rating and its worldwide gross.
+Higher-rated movies tend to earn more globally.

-- Streaming platforms have had a notable impact on theater attendance, especially for certain genres.
-- Specific genres, such as action and family movies, show seasonal trends in release and revenue.
+**3.Seasonal Trends:** Summer emerges as the most profitable season for movie releases, followed by Spring.
+Fall and Winter seasons show significantly lower average gross revenue.

+**4.Budget Impact:** Movies with higher production budgets tend to have higher worldwide gross revenues.